September 30, 2011 — May 5, 2012

 The exhibition and its related publication include archival images of the interiors to help the visitor envision life in the President’s official residence.
 William G. Allman, curator of the White House, and Melissa C. Naulin, assistant curator of the White House, selected the works included in the exhibition.

 Film: At Home in the White House

 The museum, in collaboration with the White House Historical Association, produced a film in which first families offer their personal recollections and memories about living in America’s most famous home.
 At Home in the White House includes interviews with Susan Ford Bales, Laura Bush, Rosalynn Carter, Tricia Nixon Cox and Lynda Bird Johnson Robb.
-The film is produced by Northern Light Productions in Boston, and is available for sale in the museum store ($20).
-It is shown continuously in the exhibition galleries in a special screening room.
+The film was produced by Northern Light Productions in Boston.

 Hear the ten-episode 2011 audio podcast recorded with William G. Allman, curator of the White House.

 “Something of Splendor”: Decorative Arts from the White House is organized by the White House Office of the Curator, the Renwick Gallery of the Smithsonian American Art Museum, and the White House Historical Association.